sshabzz/MidBootcampProject/README.md

 Python 3.x
 Jupyter Notebook or JupyterLab
-Required Python libraries listed in the requirements.in file
+Required Python libraries listed in the requirements.txt file

-# Usage
-To use this repository, follow these steps:

-Clone this repository to your local machine
-Install the required Python libraries by running pip install in your terminal Open the Jupyter Notebook or JupyterLab environment Navigate to the cloned repository in Jupyter
-Open the analysis.ipynb file to view and run the analysis

 # Questions
 In this analysis, we will be answering the following questions: